Mohd Yadzil Yaakub

-Mohd Yadzil Yaakub (born 14 April 1978) is a Malaysian politician and medical doctor from the Malaysian United Indigenous Party (BERSATU), a component party of the Perikatan Nasional (BN) coalition who has served as State Leader of the Opposition of Melaka since December 2022 and Member of the Melaka State Legislative Assembly (MLA) for Bemban since November 2021.
-In BERSATU, he has served as State Chairman of Melaka since December 2021, Division Chairman of Jasin since 2020 and served as State Deputy Chairman of Melaka from 2021 to December 2021.
-In PN, he has also served as State Chairman of Melaka since January 2022 and served as State Deputy Chairman of Melaka from 2021 to January 2022 and Election Director of 2021 Melaka state election.
-He is also one of the only two Melaka Opposition, PN and BERSATU MLAs.
+Mohd Yadzil bin Yaakub (born 14 April 1974) is a Malaysian politician and medical doctor from the Malaysian United Indigenous Party (BERSATU), a component party of the Perikatan Nasional (BN) coalition who has served as Leader of the Opposition of Malacca since December 2022 and Member of the Malacca State Legislative Assembly (MLA) for Bemban since November 2021.
+He has served as the State Chairman of PN of Malacca since January 2022 and Division Chief of BERSATU of Jasin since 2020.
+He served as State Chairman of BERSATU of Malacca from December 2021 to January 2025 and State Deputy Chairman of BERSATU of Malacca from 2021 to his promotion in December 2021 as well as the State Deputy Chairman of PN of Malacca from 2021 to January 2022.
+He was also the Election Director of the 2021 Malacca state election of PN.
+He is also one of the only three Malacca Opposition and PN MLAs alongside Sungai Udang MLA Mohd Aleef Yusof and Rembia MLA Muhammad Jailani Khamis.